awsdocs/amazon-route53-docs/doc_source/health-checks-creating.md

 # Creating and Updating Health Checks<a name="health-checks-creating"></a>

-The following procedure describes how to create and update health checks using the Route 53 console\.
+The following procedure describes how to create and update health checks using the Route 53 console\.<a name="health-checks-creating-console-proc"></a>

 **To create or update a health check \(console\)**